gitter-badger/express-2/README.md

 ```

 ### API Documentation
 The ***express.Context** struct represents the HTTP request and response and has properties for the request query string, parameters, body, HTTP headers, and so on.
-In this documentation and by convention, the object is always referred to as '**c**'.
+In this documentation, the struct is always referred to as '**c**'.

 ```go
 app.Get("/user/:name", func(c *express.Context) {